Havanese: About the Breed

 The profile of the dog should slope up slightly from the withers to the rump and the tail.
 It should be coated with hair to match the rest of the animal that curls downwards around its rump.
 The back, other than the slight rise, should be straight with no small arch in the middle.
 The tail should create a feather-like appearance with the hair falling either straight or to the side.

 Coat types, according to Havanese standards, will be one of three types: smooth, curly, or wavy, with the most sought-after being soft and wavy.
 Some adults may have short hair.
 A short, tight curly coat can cost points in the Havanese standard competition.

 The intelligent expression on a Havanese dog’s face will draw focus to the eyes.
 The eye pigment is solid black around the rims, except on chocolate dogs whose eyes are rimmed in chocolate colors.
 A Havanese without black eye rims, except the chocolate, will not meet the Havanese standards for judging.
 The leather of their medium-length ears should reach halfway to the nose and be set high on the head.

 The ears, when the dog is on alert, will rise from their widest point on the skull to form a slight arch.

-Because this dog has a lot of energy, a fenced back yard will allow him a safe place to run and play.
+Because this dog has a lot of energy, a fenced backyard will allow him a safe place to run and play.
 He will also want to spend plenty of time with his family, in play and cuddle time, so make sure you have the time to give him.
-A Havanese that does not receive sufficient attention from him family may become destructive.
+A Havanese that does not receive sufficient attention from their family may become destructive.